TIBIAL PLATEAU LEVELING OSTEOTOMY FOR TREATMENT OF A RUPTURED CRANIAL CRUCIATE LIGAMENT

 Who will be following the case after the surgery?
 Your regular veterinarian will do the routine follow-up.
 This involves taking the staples out at 2 weeks and radiographs to monitor healing at 10-14 weeks.
 If there are any questions or problems then Dr. Fallon will handle that directly.

 Who will be performing the Surgery?
-Dr. Fallon has performed over 8000 conventional cruciate repairs and has been performing the TPLO since becoming certified by Dr. Slocum in March, 2000.
+Dr. Fallon has performed over 10,000 cruciate repairs including over 4000 TPLO procedures since becoming certified in the TPLOprocedure by Dr. Slocum in March, 2000.

 Where will the procedure take place ?
-The surgery may be performed at the Veterinary Referral Center in Catonsville, MD ( #32 Mellor Ave ); Dupont Veterinary Clinic ( Washington D. C. ), Bellhaven Animal Medical Center in Alexandria Virginia, If facilities permit, it could be performed at your doctors’ hospital.
+The surgery may be performed at the Falls Road Animal Hospital in Baltimore, Bellhaven Animal Medical Center in Alexandria Virginia, and many other local Animal Hospitals.
+If facilities permit, it could be performed at your doctors’ hospital.

 How do I make an appointment for TPLO?
 Call Dr. Fallon @ 202 288-5518